daanvancamp/gomoku-AI/README.md

   You could always win when you started from the ends and made your way to the middle.
 The model sometimes didn't block it.
 It turned out that it was the result of a small bug in the overruling.**

   fixed a few general bugs

   **big performance and stability improvements, the GUI won't crash anymore.
-If it does, please report that.**
+If it does, please report that.** There was no event loop when there was no Human in the game.
+So one click would cause the GUI to crash.

   **released version 1.0**

-  added more info in the define tab

   fixed some crash issues and bugs

   buttons and labels are now grayed out instead of invisible

-  restructured code, added class to save model stats
+  restructured code, added class to save model stats: new module

   added more stats to tab 4